antjng/antjng/README.md

 👋 Hey there!
 I'm Anita, and I'm a Computer Science undergraduate at McMaster University!
 I'm passionate about all things tech, but I'm especially keen on software engineering and AI.
-Outside of computer science, I love cycling, Vulfpeck, and photography.
+Outside of computer science, I love cycling, Vulfpeck, and mechanical pencils.

 <!--
 **jianganita/jianganita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.